Anatomy Of A Pit Stop

 - Crew members actively participating in a pit stop are required to wear firesuits, fire-resistant footwear, fire-resistant gloves, Nomex underwear and helmets.

-- During a typical pit stop, the crew will change four Firestone tires, add 18.5 gallons of Sunoco E85R and make win adjustments in less than 10 seconds.
+- During a typical pit stop, the crew will change four Firestone tires, add 18.5 gallons of Speedway E85R and make win adjustments in less than 10 seconds.

 - Many pit crew members work with athletic trainers during the week for peak performance and to prevent injuries.